A Final Voyage On Portugal’s The Presidential Train

 Michelin Starred Chefs…Aboard

-With that in mind, the foundation behind Gonçalo’s The Presidential Train experience was one built around the senses and, of course, the stomach.
-And there’s no better way to provide high-end dining than to just bring on board a changing cast of Michelin-starred chefs to design a bespoke dining experience lasting from the first few moments you step onto the train and ending only when it returns to its station of departure.
+And there’s no better way to provide high-end dining than to invite a changing cast of Michelin-starred chefs to design their own bespoke menu lasting from the first moments you step onto the train and ending only when it returns to Sao Bento station.

 On our journey, we had Chef Diogo Rocha, author of three award-winning books, and a holder of a Michelin Star since 2019 for his Mesa de Lemos Restaurant.